chainguard-dev/edu/content/chainguard/chainguard-iam/how-to-manage-iam-groups-in-chainguard-enforce.md

 weight: 010
 toc: true
 ---

+* this doc will require some minor changes to not be focused on Enforce

 > _This documentation is related to Chainguard Enforce.
 You can request access to the product by selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs)._